 We have seen Amazon Echo progressing from a novelty to an intelligent device.
 Most of us have used products such as iPads and Xboxes for years.
 But for the first time, we have seen an innovative and evolving product that acts as our guiding hand.
 Amazon’s team of engineers has spent a year with it in their homes, and it is quite evident that this is something that you don’t want to miss.

 Go through the full review to know each and everything from design to commands about the Amazon Echo.

 However, it allows you to send your voice to Amazon servers without the need for an internet connection.
-On the top, you will find two buttons, mute and listen.
+On the top, you will find two buttons, mute, and listen.
 Whereas, the top ring rotates to either raise or lower volume.
 If you are concerned about the standard controls including play, pause, forward or reverse, the Echo offers a traditional remote which is similar to the one that comes with the Amazon Fire TV.

 Though controlling it from your phone through Amazon Echo App is also an option.
-That being said personally, we think the design of the Echo app needs to be little more updated.
+That being said personally, we think the design of the Echo app needs to be a little more updated.
 Though, you may find some sections very useful such as controlling radio stations through the app.
-Lastly, the bottom of the Echo is a 360-degree speaker grid that gives it an amazing room filling sound along with an appealing white Amazon logo.
+Lastly, the bottom of the Echo is a 360-degree speaker grid that gives it an amazing room-filling sound along with an appealing white Amazon logo.

 |Size||9.3 x 3.3 x 3.3 inch (235 mm x 84 mm x 84 mm)|